AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/state_variables.md

 ## `Singleton<NoteType>`

 Singleton is a private state variable that is unique in a way.
-When a singleton is initialised, a note is created to represent its value.
+When a Singleton is initialised, a note is created to represent its value.
 And the way to update the value is to destroy the current note, and create a new one with the updated value.

 ### `::new`

-Here we define a singleton for storing a Card note:
+Here we define a Singleton for storing a Card note:

-#include_code state_vars-Singleton /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage/legendary_card.nr rust
+#include_code state_vars-Singleton /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/storage.nr rust

 ### `.initialise`

-The initial value of a singleton is set via calling `initialise`:
+The initial value of a Singleton is set via calling `initialise`:

 #include_code state_vars-SingletonInit /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/actions.nr rust

-When this function is called, a nullifier of the storage slot is created, preventing this singleton from being initialised again.
+When this function is called, a nullifier of the storage slot is created, preventing this Singleton from being initialised again.

 Unlike public states, which have a default initial value of `0` (or many zeros, in the case of a struct, array or map), a private state (of type `Singleton`, `ImmutableSingleton` or `Set`) does not have a default initial value.
 The `initialise` method (or `insert`, in the case of a `Set`) must be called.